phugiadang/CSCI-4308-Open-Sources-Data-Analytics/OpenStack/sortedNumbers.md

-#Number of Trump Tweets: 785618
+#Total Number of Tweets: 1669395
-#Number of Clinton Tweets: 532184
+#Number of Trump Tweets: 786255
-#Number of Sanders Tweets: 213453
+#Number of Clinton Tweets: 532485
-#Number of Rubio Tweets: 213182
+#Number of Sanders Tweets: 213644
-#Number of Carson Tweets: 126630
+#Number of Rubio Tweets: 213323
-#Number of Bush Tweets: 88063
+#Number of Carson Tweets: 126787
-#Total Number of Tweets:
+#Number of Bush Tweets: 88190
 ---